Skip to main content

 Master of Science (M.S.)

-Immerse yourself in the study of applied statistics and build your skills as an analytical thinker and problem solver.
+Immerse yourself in the study of applied statistics and build your analytical thinking and problem-solving skills.

 Program type: